Skip to content

 Interstitial nephritis can be caused by the following problems:

-- Too much of certain medicines (pain relievers, such as acetaminophen, aspirin or a non-steroidal anti-inflammatory drug [NSAID], or diuretics [water pills])
+• Too much of certain medicines.
+These include diuretics (water pills) or pain relievers, such as acetaminophen, aspirin, or a non-steroidal anti-inflammatory drug (NSAID)

 Interstitial nephritis may occur 2 or more weeks after you start a medicine.
 Contact your healthcare provider if you have any questions about a medicine you are taking.